About the UREC Challenge Program

 Types of programs

-The highest priority of the Challenge Program is safety, both emotionally and physically.
-UREC’s Adventure Education Facilitators are trained to present initiatives with multiple levels of involvement and monitor safety throughout the challenge.
-If at any point throughout the program a facilitator finds any indication of an unsafe environment, they will stop action and shift accordingly.
+In addition to challenge by choice, safety is a top priority during all challenge programs.
+Adventure Education staff are trained to present activities with multiple levels of physical and emotional involvement and monitor participant safety throughout.
+If at any point an Adventure Education staff find any indication of an unsafe environment, they will stop action and accommodate accordingly.